6 recommended OTC drugs

 Frequently asked

-Mild to moderate localized pain — gel (safer).
-Severe or multifocal pain — oral.
-The combination enhances the effect.
+Mild-to-moderate localized pain — gel (safer).
+Severe or multi-focal pain — oral.
+Combining them enhances the effect.

 How long do I use Voltaren Emulgel?

-3-4 times per day, maximum 14 consecutive days.
-Do not apply on damaged skin or mucous membranes.
+3-4 times a day, for a maximum of 14 consecutive days.
+Do not apply on broken skin or mucous membranes.

-DOMS — appears at 12-24 hours, lasts 2-5 days.
-Anti-inflammatory gel, massage, light stretching, hydration, continue activity at reduced intensity.
+DOMS — appears at 12-24h, lasts 2-5 days.
+Anti-inflammatory gel, massage, light stretching, hydration; continue activity at reduced intensity.

-Yes, known side effect.
+Yes, a known adverse effect.
 See your doctor — the statin can be changed, the dose lowered, or coenzyme Q10 added.

 See also